puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 ### I can't import the OVA

-First, ensure that you have an up-to-date version of your virtualization software installed.
+Ensure that you have an up-to-date version of your virtualization software installed.
 Note that the "check for updates" feature of VirtualBox may not always work as expected, so check the website for the most recent version.
+If you are sure that your virtualization software is up to date and your host system is 64 bit and has virtualization extensions enabled in the BIOS, please let us know if you still cannot import the OVA.

 ### The Learning VM has no IP address or the IP address will not respond.